 Direct and Indirect Speech

 In the question below a sentence have been given in Direct/Indirect speech.
 From the given alternatives, choose the one which best expresses the given sentence in Indirect/Direct speech.
-The traveller enquired to the farmer if he could tell him the way to the nearest inn.
+The king said to his men, "Do not be afraid of the enemy.
+Face them bravely."

 ANSWER DOWNLOAD EXAMIANS APP